Naveenchand06/picturize-ai/README.md

 ## Support

-For support, questions, or feedback regarding the SummarizerCrew Crew or crewAI.
+For support, questions, or feedback regarding the PicturizeAI Crew or crewAI.

 - Visit our [documentation](https://docs.crewai.com)
 - Reach out to us through our [GitHub repository](https://github.com/joaomdmoura/crewai)